Windshield replacement scam alert

 How to fight back

-Insurance fraud costs American consumers at least $80 billion every year.
+Insurance fraud costs American consumers billions every year.
 If you think you've been scammed, the Coalition Against Insurance Fraud asks that you report the incident to your state insurance department.
 They also recommend following these steps and others to protect yourself:

 - Use a reputable auto glass repair company.
 Your insurance agent can point you in the right direction.
 You can also schedule service online with an auto glass shop that partners with your insurance company.